Skip to content

 Does PPC cover everything?

-It covers public healthcare prescription charges for prescribed medications and some appliances.
+It covers the universal healthcare system prescription charges for prescribed medications and some appliances.
 It doesn't cover over-the-counter items, private prescriptions, or dental/optical charges.
-Some items on the public healthcare (contraceptives, hospital outpatient medications) are free and not affected either way.
+Some items on the the universal healthcare system (contraceptives, hospital outpatient medications) are free and not affected either way.

 Who gets free prescriptions anyway?

 Under 16s, over 60s, pregnant women and recent new mothers, certain medical conditions, low-income groups.
-Check public healthcare HC2/HC3 certificates and specific exemption criteria - if you qualify, you don't need PPC.
+Check the universal healthcare system HC2/HC3 certificates and specific exemption criteria - if you qualify, you don't need PPC.

 Is the 3-month PPC worth it?